wanghungjen/wanghungjen/README.md

 # Hi, I'm Michael 👋👨‍💻

-I'm an Applied Mathematics–Computer Science graduate from Brown University and currently a Master's student in Data Science at Brown, with interests in machine learning, optimization, and computational biology.
+I'm a recent Applied Math–CS graduate from Brown University and currently a Fifth-year Master's student in Data Science, with interests in machine learning, optimization, and computational biology.

 My work sits at the intersection of mathematics and AI, ranging from spatiotemporal transcriptomics research and biological representation learning to LLM agents, robotics, and scientific computing.
 I enjoy building systems that combine theoretical ideas with practical impact, especially in domains where machine learning can help us better understand complex real-world processes.